 In total, Harrington lasted six unsuccessful years slinging the ball for three different teams, including the Dolphins and Falcons.
 He started 76 games, throwing for 14,693 yards, 79 touchdowns and a whopping 85 interceptions.
 His career passer rating was a dismal 69.4.
 But his career after football has proven to be more triumphant.

 He opened a rather fancy sports bar that eventually went out of business, became a television personality locally and for Fox Sports, and is the founder of the Harrington Family Foundation, a non-profit geared towards alleviating the costs of higher education for students in Oregon.

-He took his hardest hit in 2011, when he was struck by an SUV while bike riding in Portland.
-He sustained a broken collarbone, fractured ribs and a punctured lung, but survived.
+He took his hardest hit in 2011, when he was struck by an SUV while bike riding in Portland, and he sustained a broken collarbone, fractured ribs and a punctured lung, but survived.

 2. Byron Leftwich

 Byron Leftwich had a legendary career at Marshall and is fondly remembered for finishing a drive with a broken shin bone in a comeback bid against Akron.
 Injuries, however, would be a common theme that dogged the quarterback throughout his NFL tenure.
 At Marshall, Leftwich threw for 11,903 yards and 89 touchdowns, with just 28 interceptions.
 He was the MVP of the 2000 Music City Bowl.